Sion "Bill” Carter MD ’87, Chair

 Cyndi Yag-Howard, MD ’93 is Chair of the Reunion Committee of the MCOM Alumni Society and has been active on the Board since 2009.
 She is a board-certified dermatologist and dermatological surgeon who specializes in skin cancer surgery and facial aesthetics.
 She is in solo private practice in Naples, Florida.
 Dr. Yag-Howard received her undergraduate degree from Duke University and her medical degree from the USF Morsani College of Medicine, where she did her residency in dermatology and served as Chief Resident.
 She now is a member of the volunteer clinical faculty at USF.
 Since 1990, Dr. Yag-Howard has been an active member of the AMA serving as a delegate of the American Academy of Dermatology and Co-Chair of the entire Dermatology Section Council.
 She is current Chair of the AMA Council on Constitution and Bylaws.
 She has also served as Chair of the AMA Specialty and Service Society that includes more than 120 medical specialties, Chair of the House Compensation Committee, Chair of the Rules and Credentials Committee and Chair of the Reference Committee on Legislation.
 In 2011, 2014 and 2015 she was the recipient of the prestigious American Academy of Dermatology Presidential Citation Award.

-Bryan Bognar, MD, Vice Dean for Educational Affairs, Morsani College of Medicine
+Bryan Bognar MD, MPH '08, Internal Medicine '93, Vice Dean for Educational Affairs, Morsani College of Medicine

 Catherine Warner, Assistant Director of Alumni Relations, Morsani College of Medicine